clemsonciti/palmetto-examples/Clarity3D/README.md

 grants you an account on Clarity which allows you to view the product documentation and tutorials.

+As a reminder, academic and academic research use is permitted - ***no commercial/commercially funded work is permitted.***

 ## Clarity 3D Workbench Interactive